 Another review article from 2020 explored The association between loneliness, social isolation and inflammation and suggested that loneliness influences inflammation through the activation of the sympathetic nervous system and the HPA (hypothalamic-pituitary-adrenal) axis.
-(3) Because we are wired for connection, when we are alone our brains perceive that we are not safe, and turn on the stress response.
+(3) Because we are wired for connection, when we are alone our brain perceives that we are not safe, and turns on the stress response.

 Studies show that smoking, obesity, happiness, and even loneliness are contagious.
 (4,5)